 It took every bone in my body to not respond sarcastically.
-Surely, this person was being tongue in cheek.
-Surely, they could not have missed the 837 messages in the previous month and a half declaring that I did indeed have a new book out.
+Surely, this person was being tongue-in-cheek.
+Surely, they couldn’t have missed the 837 messages in the previous month and a half declaring that I did indeed have a new book out.

 But I gave them the benefit of the doubt and asked, “Are you serious?”

 To which they replied, “Yeah, I didn’t know.
 That’s great.
 Good work!”